postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 Depending on the element type, the search results contain different information:

-* For _workspaces_, the search result contains the workspace type, summary, who published it, and when was it published.
+* For _workspaces_, the search result shows the workspace type, summary, who published it, and when was it published.
-* For _collections_, the search result contains the workspace type, whether the collection is a fork or not, who published it, and when was it published.
+* For _collections_, the search result shows the workspace type, whether the collection is a fork or not, who published it, and when was it published.
-* For _APIs_, the search result contains the name and summary of the API, the API's owner (either an individual user or a team), and the workspace type.
+* For _APIs_, the search result shows the name and summary of the API, the API's owner (either an individual user or a team), and the workspace type.
-* For _teams_, the search result contains the name and summary of the team.
+* For _teams_, the search result shows the name and summary of the team.
 Selecting the team name redirects you to the team profile.

 ## Sidebar